hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 }
 ```

-Watch out, in the Postgres DB used the order number column is called
+Watch out, in the Postgres database the order number column has a
- `id`, so the first field in `Order` would look like this:
+different name, `id`, so the first field in `Order` needs to be changed
+to:

 ```java
 @JsonProperty("id")
 public int orderNumber;
 ```

-Besides the previous two data classes, `Order` and `Customer`, we also
+Besides these two data classes we also need to define our enriched
-define a combined structure, called `OrdersOfCustomers` which holds data
-about customers and the orders they have generated and will be stored in
+structure, called `OrdersOfCustomers`, which will be stored in the
-the target `IMap`:
+target `IMap`:

 ```java
 package org.example;